Jason Derulo leaves server large enough tip to cover college semester - NewsBreak

 OMAHA, Neb. ( WJW ) — On a recent visit to Omaha , Nebraska, one pop star made a server’s day, night and semester.

 Jason Derulo reportedly left a $5,000 tip at Charleston’s Restaurant, with server Jordan Schaffer taking to TikTok Tuesday thanking him for his generosity.
-Here to stay: Resident wins battle over giant St. Patrick’s Day skeleton display
+Close

 “Hey Jason, thank you, you just paid for a semester of my college.
 I can’t say thank you enough,” Schaffer said in the post.
 “I hope you and your family have a wonderful time in Omaha, and I hope you see us again.
 Thank you so much.”